|

 Good News for our Baja California guests! |

-| Again for 2014,
+Again for 2020,

 for your savings (often very substantial savings,

-Insurance from Travel Insured International for
+Group Protection Plan from Travel Insured International on

-every guest.
+cancellation insurance.
 Further, our

 seating comfort